zepedropaixao/zepedropaixao.github.io/_posts/2018-1-30-Android-Lifecycle-Overview.md

 ## Fragments

 To better modularize our code and to build more sophisticated user interfaces for larger screens we make use of the Fragment class.
 A Fragment represents a behavior or a portion of user interface in an Activity.

+A Fragment has a lifecycle of its own, but ultimately always respects the parent Activity's lifecycle.
+Meaning, when the activity pauses, all its fragments pause also, when the activity resumes all its fragments resume also.
+Likewise when the activity is destroyed, all its fragments are destroyed as well.

+But this doesn't necessarily mean that when a fragment is destroyed, the activity is also destroyed.
+Fragments can also be instantiated later in the lifecycle of the activity.

+{% include figure.html url="../assets/imgs/fragment-lifecycle.png" description="Fragment Lifecycle - source: developer.android.com" %}

 ## Between them